-After performing measurement model analysis, the next stage is conducting measurement model.
-Hair et al. (2019) proposed that researchers use the R^2 value, the beta (β) value, the p-value and the t-value that result from conducting the bootstrapping with a resample size of 5,000 to test the structural model.
+model.
+Hair et al. (2019) proposed to use the R^2 value, the beta (β) value, the p-value, and the t-value resulting from the bootstrapping with a resample size of 5,000 to test the structural model.
 The predictive relevance (Q^2) and effect sizes (f^2) must be measured to complete the measurement model.

-The finding research of (Chin, 1998), mentioned R^2 values of 0.67 is considered substantial, 0.33 is considered moderate, and the R^2 value of 0.19 is considered weak.
-Based on path coefficient analysis in Table 6, the R^2 values of this study are ranging from 0.383 to 0.461.
-It means that the R^2 values of the proposed conceptual model has a moderate explanatory significance.
-However, according to Hair et al. (2017), evaluating the proposed model solely on the basis of R^2 value is not adequate.
-Therefore, Q^2 test was conducted for assessing the predictive relevance of structural model (Geisser, 1974; Stone, 1974).
-If Q^2 value is more than zero, it shows that the latent exogenous variables used in the structural model are predictive of the latent endogenous variables (Chin, 2010; Hair et al., 2017; Sarstedt et al., 2019).
-This study found that repurchase intention has the highest predictive significance in the structural model, with a Q^2 value of 0.576, followed by trust in e-marketplace, with a Q^2 value of 0.567, and finally, trust in the e-seller, with a Q^2 value of 0.378.
-Since all Q^2 values are greater than zero, this finding validates the basic assumption that all latent underlying endogenous constructs are highly predictive.
+Chin (1998) mentioned that an R^2 value of 0.67 is considered substantial, 0.33 is considered moderate, and 0.19 is considered weak.
+Based on the path coefficient analysis in Table 6, the R^2 values of this study range from 0.383 to 0.461.
+It means that the R^2 values of the proposed conceptual model have a moderate explanatory significance.
+However, according to Hair et al. (2017), evaluating the proposed model solely based on R^2 value is not adequate.
+Therefore, the Q2 test was conducted to assess the predictive relevance of the structural model (Geisser, 1974; Stone, 1974).
+If the Q2 value is more than zero, the latent exogenous variables used in the structural model predict the latent endogenous variables (Chin, 2010; Hair et al., 2017; Sarstedt et al., 2019).
+This study found that repurchase intention has the highest predictive significance in the structural model, with a Q2 value of 0.576, followed by the trust in the e-marketplace, with a Q2 value of 0.567, and finally, trust in the e-seller, with a Q2 value of 0.378.
+Since all Q2 values are greater than zero, this finding validates the assumption that all latent underlying endogenous constructs are highly predictive.

-The f2 effect size is also evaluated in this study because the P value simply informs whether a relationship exists among variables but does not indicate the degree of the effect.
-Therefore, a substantive significance (effect size) and statistical significance (P value) are crucial results to convey (G. M. Sullivan & Feinn, 2012).
-This study used the Cohen (1988) recommendations of 0.02, 0.15, as well as 0.35, which indicate small, moderate, and substantial effects, respectively (Cohen, 1988).
-Based on result of path coefficient analysis in Table 6, all the relationships showed a substantial effect with a score bigger than 0.35, except for the PUEBM effect on trust in the e-seller.
+The f^2 effect size is also evaluated in this study because the p-value simply informs whether a relationship exists among variables but does not indicate the degree of the effect.
+Therefore, substantive significance (effect size) and statistical significance (p-value) are crucial results to convey (Sullivan & Feinn, 2012).
+This study used Cohen's (1988) recommendations of 0.02, 0.15, and 0.35, which indicate small, moderate, and substantial effects, respectively.
+Based on the path coefficient analysis result in Table 6, all the relationships showed a substantial effect with a score bigger than 0.35, except for the effect of the perceived usefulness of experience-based mechanisms on trust in the e-seller.

-Moreover, for determining the significance level of path coefficients, this study adheres to the criterion of t-value 1.65 (one-tailed) and p-value 0.05.
-First, we evaluate the predictors of trust in e-marketplace, which are PUIBM (β =0.272, t-value=4.706, and p-value <0.01) and PUSBM (β =0.509, t-value=7.820, and p-value <0.01).
-It can be concluded both of H1 and H2 are accepted.
-Secondly, we evaluate the predictors of trust to e-seller, which are PUSBM (β =0.567, t-value=4.676, and p-value <0.01), and PUEBM (β =0.159, t-value=1.298, and p-value >0.05) and.
+Moreover, this study adheres to the criterion of t-value 1.65 (one-tailed) and p-value 0.05 to determine the significance level of path coefficients.
+First, the predictors of trust in e-marketplace are evaluated, which are perceived usefulness of institution-based mechanisms ($\beta = 0.272$, t-value = 4.706, and p-value < 0.01) and perceived usefulness of service-based mechanisms ($\beta = 0.509$, tvalue = 7.820, and p-value < 0.01).
+It can be concluded that H1 and H2 are acceptable.
+Secondly, the predictors of trust to e-seller are evaluated, which are perceived usefulness of service-based mechanisms ($\beta = 0.567$, t-value = 4.676, and p-value < 0.01), and perceived usefulness of experiencebased mechanisms ($\beta = 0.159$, t-value = 1.298, and p-value > 0.05).
 It can be concluded that H3 is accepted, while H4 is rejected.